rokudev/SceneGraphDeveloperExtensions/samples/2_Basic+Channel/README.md

 You then set the details fields to their respective function arguments.

 ```
+details.SetFields({
-details.content = content
+    content: content
-details.jumpToItem = index
+    jumpToItem: index
-details.isContentList = isContentList
+    isContentList: isContentList
+})
 ```

 Setting the details.content will trigger the observer, so we should implement that now.
-In this View we need to contextually provide different information whether the content we selected is a series or a movie, so we check the event.getData.Title to see whether the title is series or not.
+In this View we need to contextually provide different information whether the content we selected is a series or a movie, so we check the event.GetData.Title to see whether the title is series or not.

-Go into details about the SceneGraph tree, seeing where we set the information in the getData call.
+Go into details about the SceneGraph tree, seeing where we set the information in the GetData call.
 Display in a UML tree.

 The final function should look like this

 ```
 sub OnDetailsContentSet(event as Object)
+    btnsContent = CreateObject("roSGNode", "ContentNode")
-    if event.getData().TITLE = "series"
+    if event.GetData().TITLE = "series"
-        m.btnsContent = Utils_ContentList2Node([{title:"Play S1:E1", id:"playFirstEp"}, {title:"Episodes", id:"episodes"}])
+        btnsContent.Update({ children: [{ title: "Episodes", id: "episodes" }] })
     else
-        m.btnsContent = Utils_ContentList2Node([{title:"Play", id:"play"}])
+        btnsContent.Update({ children: [{ title: "Play", id: "play" }] })
     end if

-    details = event.getRoSGNode()
+    details = event.GetRoSGNode()
-    details.buttons = m.btnsContent
+    details.buttons = btnsContent
  end sub
 ```